pickledgator/colugo/README.md

 ### Request-Reply patterns are one in, one out
 Due to the nature of request reply patterns within zeromq, request clients must wait for a reply server to reply before a second request message can be sent.
 A request can also include a timeout that will reset the request client socket in the event that the reply server never replies.

-### Service discovery only supports ip addresses on the same network
+### Service discovery doesn't support bridging multiple vlans
 Advanced networking capabilities such as connecting to sockets on different vlans is currently not possible.
 Ip addresses must originate on the same domain/subset or be publically addressable.

 ## Future
+* Implement Multi Pub - Single Sub with sub as server
 * Investigate replacing Tornado with asyncio
 * Add more unit tests
 * Add integration tests